Scrambled Eggs and Cancer

 Case in point: 0.00385.

 This is the percentage that our government spends on trying to kill cancer here at home compared to trying to kill or police people everywhere else.
 That’s right.
-This year, $5 billion will go to the National Cancer Institute while $1.3 trillion goes to Defense spending.
+This year, $5 billion will go to the National Cancer Institute while $716 (though argued to be higher) goes to Defense spending.
 That’s more than the combined military budgets of China, Russia, Saudi Arabia, France, The United Kingdom, India and Germany.
-U.S. population: 316 million.
-Total population of those seven nations: 3 billion.
+U.S. population: 325 million.
+Total population of those seven nations: more than 3 billion.
 And yet America somehow continues to justify its assault on foreign devils over its annihilation of a far more ravenous terrorist right here at home.

 The number of Americans killed by cancer equals almost half of our active duty armed forces.
 How would our government feel if half of its military died off by Christmas?
 The American Civil War was the deadliest conflict in our nation’s history.
 Yet, cancer is a civil war that claims the same number of victims year after year after year.
 In fact, we lose the same number of citizens to cancer in one year as we have lost in all wars since declaring our independence.